uc-cdis/cdis-manifest/releases/2024/08/gen3-release-notes.md

 #### Breaking change in Fence
 This release of Gen3 includes a breaking change to Fence due to a major upgrade to the underlying OIDC library.
-When updating to Gen3 2024.08 (or Fence 10.0), Gen3 administrators must run a Fence database migration when they update the version of fence.
+When updating to Gen3 2024.08 (Fence 10.0.0 or newer), Gen3 administrators must run a Fence database migration when they update the version of Fence.

 Fence database migrations can be run using the `fence-create` client included with Fence.
 See `fence-create --help` for the commands.
 If you need assistance, please ask on the Gen3 Community Slack channel.
 The release is here: https://github.com/uc-cdis/fence/releases/tag/10.0.0 .